simon-wolf/blog/_drafts/2025-03-02-seeing-the-difference.md

 ### Group Ride

-A couple of weeks ago a group of people from [Ryan Condon's Discord](https://discord.com/invite/ffQw8XyXSu) did a long (over 120 km over more than six hours) group ride and I went along for some of it thanks to a great Zwift feature called [Rubber Banding](https://zwiftinsider.com/group-ride-rubber-banding/).
+A couple of weeks ago a group of people from [Ryan Condon's Discord](https://discord.com/invite/ffQw8XyXSu) did a long group ride (over 120 km lasting more than six hours) and I went along for some of it thanks to a great Zwift feature called [Rubber Banding](https://zwiftinsider.com/group-ride-rubber-banding/).
 This essentially keeps a group of riders together by adjusting everyone's speed so I was essentially being pulled along by the stronger riders in the group.
 I also dropped the [Trainer Difficulty](https://zwiftinsider.com/using-the-trainer-difficulty-setting-in-zwift/) so that the hills were effectively treated as having zero gradient.
 Yes it was "cheating" and no, I don't care.
 It was a hugely enjoyable way to spend some time with some lovely, friendly, supportive people and it was also sociable and fun and I ended up riding for 90 minutes, my longest ride so far.

 ### Random Routes

 Zwift allows you to pick routes and just ride them for your own fun and fitness.
 Routes are graded from 1 to 5 for effort and some routes are locked for higher level riders or for events.

 I have enjoyed picking routes and just going for a ride and taking in the scenery.
 But I have to confess that there have also been some occasions when I've ended up in a race with a complete stranger who has no idea I was trying to match their pace and those gentle rides have turned into something far more energetic.
+As an added bonus, one of those also resulted in a small bump to my FTP from 150 to 152.

 ### Races